CasperKristiansson/python-version-patch-pr/CONTRIBUTING.md

 ## Documentation

-Update relevant documentation (README, docs/) when you introduce user-facing changes or new configuration options.
+Update relevant documentation (e.g. the README) when you introduce user-facing changes or new configuration options.